ncvicchi/monty_hall/README.md

-# Wazuh Monty Hall Game Challenge
+# Monty Hall Game Challenge

 It answers a challenge to simulate and verify probabilities on the Monty Hall game